 Let me start off by hoping every one of you reading this article is doing well and you are safe.
 These are definitely trying times, but EliteSec wishes everyone safety and safe recovery.
 This is an unprecedented time that we are facing, with countries declaring states of emergency, closing borders, and of course the usual political mud slinging.

-During times of duress like these, it is important to remember that information security is just as vital, if not more so, than when things were more “normal”.
+During times of duress like these, it is important to remember that cyber security is just as vital, if not more so, than when things were more “normal”.
 Chances are that if you work in a technical role that you have been told to work from home, along with the rest of your organization.
 This may last for a few days, or it may be a few weeks, again depending on what your local governments and organizational leaders deem appropriate.

 However, with changes to work environments comes new challenges, especially when looking at your newly grounded workforce.
 This post is intended to outline a few key points for this new reality to keep in mind in the hopes of ensuring that your workers and your business remain secure.